 How many classes are there?

-We have three Sunday school classes.
+We have two Sunday school classes.

 What time does Sunday school begin?